-The SEN Information Report was reviewed and updated in May 2018.
+The SEN Information Report was reviewed and updated on 1st October 2019.

-This SEND Information Report should be read alongside the school’s SEN POLICY *, the Equalities Information and Objectives and the ACCESSIBILITY PLAN *
+This SEND Information Report should be read alongside the school’s SEND Policy, the Equalities Information and Objectives and the Accessibility Plan.

 The full range of local support available for children/ young people with SEND and their families within and outside of school can be found in the County Durham Local Offer